 Embrace Rwanda is a grassroots community development partnership between Canada and Rwanda.
 Under the leadership of North Vancouver’s Hilary King, the initial focus was to provide continuing support for poverty-stricken rural families through an initiative called the “Healthy Mums Program”.
 Ten years later, the initiative stands on four pillars of community development and support: maternal/child health, early childhood education, building capacity through a Vocational Training Centre and a social/ economic development/ savings and credit program to support the development of small business.
 In Canada, the charity is run entirely by volunteers, many of whom visit Rwanda annually to offer skills and support.
 This volunteer component enables 100% of all funds raised here to go directly to Rwanda.

 Partnerships the Key to Success

 Embrace Rwanda provides a remarkable example of how developing relationships, establishing partnerships and building on the strengths and resilience of a very vulnerable population has created an environment for healing and growth.
-A five year evaluation of the Healthy Mums Project was completed in 2013, showing a significant difference in health outcomes.
+Our evaluations of the Healthy Mums Program show a significant difference in health outcomes.
 With this proven success, other regions and countries in Africa are interested in adopting the Embrace Rwanda model.

 Foundational to the success and sustainability of these initiatives is the collaboration between and among many sectors of government and non-governmental agencies in Rwanda, Canada, the United Kingdom and the USA to provide education, support and funding.